Grosseto: Sports

 Grosseto has enjoyed a long tradition in sports.
 Baseball and football are perhaps the most popular in Grosseto.
 However, other sports such as American football, cricket, horse racing and athletics are also widely practised.
 The premier society of men's baseball in Grosseto is called Bbc Grosseto Orioles (also referred to by its sponsored name of Montepaschi).
 Grosseto participates in the highest level of play in Italy, Serie A1, and it won the national championship in 1986, 1989, 2004 and 2007.
 The team won the European Cup in 2005.
 Montedeipaschi Grosseto hosts his home games at Stadio Roberto Jannella.

 The Unione Sportiva Grosseto Football Club was founded in 1912.
 It has participated in the National Championship of Soccer in Serie B (the second level of the Italian soccer leagues) since the 2007–2008 season.
 The football club U.S. Grosseto hosts its games at the Stadio Carlo Zecchini.

 Other important teams are the Maremma Cricket Club (Serie A) and American Football Condor Grosseto (Serie B).

 Horse racing is of considerable importance, with several races throughout the year that, in summer, often taking place at night.
 The sports facility where are played the various races is the hippodrome Casalone, located in the south of the city, at the beginning of the road that leads to Principina a Mare.

-The city is also a major center for athletics: Stadio Carlo Zecchini has in fact hosted the European Junior Championships in 2001 and World Junior Championships in 2004.
+The city is a major center for athletics: Stadio Carlo Zecchini has in fact hosted the European Junior Championships in 2001 and World Junior Championships in 2004.
 Grosseto in 2006 was also the headquarters of the World Military Fencing Championships.